Duncan Albert Hussey (1891-1964)

 the meteorologist, was called upon to make forecasts

-into the ice, and observations were taken every
+the ice, and observations were taken every four hours.

 out to meet us with dixies of hot tea, well wrapped